KVDA: History

 In April 1985, the Federal Communications Commission (FCC) designated a total of 13 applications for channel 60 in San Antonio for comparative hearing.
 Six dropped out, and seven groups were in contention during the hearing process: Vela Broadcasting, San Antonio Video Corporation, TV 60 Limited Partnership, Amistad Communications of the Southwest, Pro 60 Communications, San Antonio Broadcasting, and David A. Dávila et al. doing business as Nueva Vista Productions.
 Two groups featured people familiar in San Antonio.
 San Antonio Video included U.S. representative Albert Bustamante and several San Antonio lawyers, while one of the shareholders in Nueva Vista Productions was former KENS-TV investigative reporter Ed Gonzalez.
 The FCC's initial decision, released in November 1986, rejected four applications for inability to secure reasonable assurance of a tower site; declared San Antonio Video "not qualified to become a licensee" because of misrepresentations about its financial qualifications; and chose Nueva Vista over Vela because of greater integration of ownership and management.
 Appeals from some of the losing applicants delayed a final grant into 1988.

 In June 1988, Nueva Vista Productions agreed to accept financing from the Telemundo network in exchange for affiliating with it when the station went on air, a deal announced in October 1988.
 Shortly after, a general manager was named, and work began on locating the studios and transmitter.
 Sites had been selected for both by May 1989; the 21000 ft2 studio building at San Pedro Avenue and Recoleta Street had previously housed Offices to Go.

 The station first signed on the air on September 10, 1989.
 The next month, Telemundo moved to buy KVDA outright, utilizing a right of first refusal within 18 months of the station beginning broadcasting.
-Two months after going on the air, Gonzalez challenged Telemundo's attempt to immediately buy the station, noting that Nueva Vista had been loaned money by Telemundo to build channel 60 in exchange for pledging all of its stock to the company, which he alleged represented an unauthorized transfer of control pacted before the comparative hearing had been resolved.
-The FCC granted the transfer in August 1990, finding that Davila had been the principal party making decisions as to the station's construction.
+Two months after going on the air, Gonzalez challenged Telemundo's attempt to immediately buy the station, noting that Nueva Vista had been loaned money by Telemundo to build channel 60 in exchange for an option agreement giving Telemundo the option to buy the company outright, which he alleged represented an unauthorized transfer of control pacted before the comparative hearing had been resolved.
+The FCC granted the transfer in August 1990, finding that Dávila and not Telemundo had been the principal party making decisions as to the station's construction such as selecting the studio and transmitter sites and hiring staff.

-On October 11, 2001, NBC acquired the Telemundo network, including KVDA, from Sony and Liberty Media for $1.98 billion (increasing to $2.7 billion by the sale's closure) and the assumption of $700 million in debt, in an equal cash and stock split by NBC's then-parent General Electric.
-The acquisition was finalized on April 12, 2002.
-On May 1, 2009, ZGS Communications took over the operations of KVDA and its Fresno, California, sister station KNSO under time brokerage agreements, though NBCUniversal retained the licenses to both stations.
+In a deal announced in 2001 and completed in April 2002.
+NBC acquired the Telemundo network, including KVDA, from Sony and Liberty Media for $2.7 billion in cash and assumption of debt.
+On May 1, 2009, ZGS Communications took over the operations of KVDA and its Fresno, California, sister station KNSO under time brokerage agreements, with NBCUniversal retaining the licenses to both stations.
 In 2014, NBC reassumed the operations of KVDA.